radius75/GUI64/README.md

 # Coming in Version 2.0 (Work in Progress)
-* File browser: Implementation of file viewer (menu entry "View" in "File" menu) to look into files in text and hex mode
+* File browser: Implementation of file viewer (menu entry "View" in "File" menu) to examine files in text and hex mode
 * File browser: Copy files between SD2IEC directories; maybe even copying files between disks in the same drive via disk swap will be possible as well

 # Future Plans